knightjdr/cmgo/internal/summary/notsignificant/README.md

 # Module name: `summary-notsignificant`

-> Subset an NMF basis (prey) matrix to only include preys enriched in specified compartments.
+> Generates a list of preys that were not significant with any bait in a SAINT file.

 | parameters | definition | default |
 |------------|------------|---------|